codyrobbins/declarative-find/README.markdown

 ### See also

-If you like this gem, you may also want to check out [Create New](http://codyrobbins.com/software/create-new), [Save Changes To](http://codyrobbins.com/software/save-changes-to), and [HTTP Error](http://codyrobbins.com/software/http-error).
+If you like this gem, you may also want to check out [Create New](http://codyrobbins.com/software/create-new), [Save Changes To](http://codyrobbins.com/software/save-changes-to), or [HTTP Error](http://codyrobbins.com/software/http-error).

 ### Tested with